 Roast the Chicken

-Roast until crispy onions brown and chicken reaches a minimum internal temperature of 165 degrees, 17-19 minutes.
+Roast in hot oven until crispy onions brown and chicken reaches a minimum internal temperature of 165 degrees, 17-19 minutes.

 While chicken roasts, cook vegetables.